-All staff are aware that safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but may not be limited to:
+Staff are aware that safeguarding issues can manifest themselves via peer on peer abuse.
+This is most likely to include, but not limited to:

-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment (see further information below) - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals - Upskirting (typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm).
+- bullying (including cyberbullying);

+- physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm;

+- sexual violence and sexual harassment

+- gender-based violence

+- sexting (also known as youth produced sexual imagery);

+- initiation-type violence and rituals.